 Applications for admission with registration priority for Fall semester are accepted from April 130 only.

 B.C. secondary school graduation or equivalent

 For information about equivalents to B.C.
-Grade 12 graduation, see Equivalent to B.C. secondary school graduation under the Admissions & Registration section.
+Grade 12 graduation, please refer to Admissions and Registration section of this calendar.

 Course selection and transferability

 You may register for any course for which you meet the course prerequisites.
 Prerequisites are listed for each course in the Course Description section of this calendar.
 Be sure to consult an educational advisor in Student Services if you are planning to transfer courses to another university, or check transfer information in the B.C.
 Provincial Transfer Guide, available on the internet at www.bccat.bc.ca.
 We also suggest you pick up your free copy of the Transfer Tips handbook available from Student Services or online through www.bccat.bc.ca.
 Some courses carry transfer credit only to certain universities, and careful planning is important.
 Courses numbered 300 and 400 will be considered for transfer on a course-by-course basis by the university to which you are transferring.